gvwilson/sensibleadventures/bookster/new.md

 The road narrowed beyond the pasture, forcing the townspeople to walk single file.
 It cut back and forth like Slip Street as it climbed.
 "Need to fix that," the bosun grunted, shaking a wobbly pine railing with his hand.
 Laeuc just nodded.
-Despite his protests, Elaiene had insisted that he carry waterproofs for himself and Erileine, and he was puffing under their weight.
+Despite his protests, Saedie had insisted that he carry waterproofs for himself and Erileine, and he was puffing under their weight.
 He'd walked to Forecastle and back in a single day once to get his wife a naming day present.
 He didn't